ibm-watson-iot/gateway-smartthings/README.md

 - Device metadata is synced to Watson IoT:
   - The custom label you applied to each device is recorded in ``deviceInfo.description``
   - The name of your location is recorded in ``deviceInfo.descriptiveLocation`` (e.g. "My Home")
+  - The version of the bridge is recorded in ``metadata.smartthings.bridge.version``
+  - The capabilities of each device are recorded as an array in ``metadata.smartthings.capabilities``
   - The longitude and latitude for the center of your geofence is recorded in each device's location record
-  - Device metadata updates occur when the application is installed, updated and on a 30 minute interval while the application is running
+  - Device metadata updates occur when the application is installed or reconfigured

+![IBM Watson IoT Dashboard](https://raw.githubusercontent.com/ibm-watson-iot/gateway-smartthings/master/docs/dashboard.jpg "IBM Watson IoT Dashboard")

+## Events

 - Device events are streamed in real time into Watson IoT
-- In addition to the real time event pass-through, every 30 minutes the current state of all devices is captured and reported to Watson IoT.
+- In addition to the real time event pass-through, every 5 minutes the current state of all devices is captured and reported to Watson IoT

-![IBM Watson IoT Dashboard](https://raw.githubusercontent.com/ibm-watson-iot/gateway-smartthings/master/docs/dashboard.jpg "IBM Watson IoT Dashboard")

-### Events

-State updates are published to Watson IoT in real time and captured every 30 minutes even when no state changes have occured.
+State updates are published to Watson IoT in real time and captured every 5 minutes even when no state changes have occured.
 The events sent by any device are defined by it's capabilities.
 Watson IoT eventId's match 1:1 with SmartThings capabilities, all events are sent in JSON format.

 SmartThings often represents boolean (true or false) states as a string (e.g. on|off, active|inactive).
 The Watson IoT bridge converts these into simple boolean values to ease analytics and rule generation: